Payum/PayumModule/docs/get-it-started.md

 ## Configuration

-First add some models to application:
+First add some models to your application:

 ```php
 <?php